This post may include affiliate links; for details, see our disclosure policy.

 - Preheat an oven to 350 degrees Fahrenheit.

-- Place the pumpkin puree, coconut milk, vanilla, light brown sugar, granulated sugar, cornstarch, pumpkin pie spice, and kosher salt in a blender and blend until smooth.
+- Measure out the pumpkin puree into a blender.
+Add the coconut milk, vanilla, light brown sugar, granulated sugar, cornstarch, pumpkin pie spice, and kosher salt.
+Blend until smooth.

 - Make a pie crust shield using aluminum foil: cut a hole in the center of a large square of aluminum foil that’s the diameter of your pie plate.
 The foil will rest on the crust but let the pie filling be uncovered.
 (It will look like this.)